hitesh-kumar123/Omex/README.md

 **🙌 Support & Star**

-***If you find this project helpful, please give it a star! ⭐ to support more such educational initiatives!***
+***If you find this project helpful, please give it a star⭐ to support more such educational initiatives!***

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="100%">